bisinho/Enablement-Day-Guides/1 - SAP Build Code/README.md

 ## Create a CF Space
+Take a look in your subaccount.
+In case there is no space created, please proceed with this step.
-As a next step you will need to create a space on your CF Environment.
+You will need to create a space on your CF Environment.
 To do so, at the subaccount overview page, just click on “Create Space” button:

 ![](./images/build-10.png)